-3. (1) Subject to the provisions hereinafter contained, there shall be levied for and paid to the State Government on the energy -- a duty (hereinafter referred to as "electricity duty") determined at such rate or rates as may from time to time be fixed by the State Government by notification in the Gazette......"

-(a) sold to a consumer by a licensee, the Board, the State Government or the Central Government.....
+- 3. (1) Subject to the provisions hereinafter contained, there shall be levied for and paid to the State Government on the energy -- - (a) sold to a consumer by a licensee, the Board, the State Government or the Central Government....

-(b) .....
+(b)